Emperor penguin: Courtship and breeding

 The penguins start courtship in March or April, when the temperature can be as low as -40 °C. A lone male gives an ecstatic display, in which it stands still and places its head on its chest before inhaling and giving a courtship call for 1–2 seconds; it then moves around the colony and repeats the call.
 A male and female then stand face to face, with one extending its head and neck up and the other mirroring it; they both hold this posture for several minutes.
 Once in pairs, couples waddle around the colony together, with the female usually following the male.
 Before copulation, one bird bows deeply to its mate, its bill pointed close to the ground, and its mate then does the same.

 Contrary to popular belief, emperor penguins do not mate for life; they are serially monogamous, having only one mate each year, and remaining faithful to that mate.
 However, fidelity between years is only around 15%.
 The narrow window of opportunity available for mating appears to be an influence, as there is a priority to mate and breed which usually precludes waiting for the previous year's partner to arrive at the colony.

 The egg of the emperor penguin.
 It is 13.5 × 9.5 cm and avocado-shaped.

 The female penguin lays one 460–470 g egg in May or early June; it is vaguely pear-shaped, pale greenish-white, and measures around 12 × 8 cm.
 It represents just 2.3% of its mother's body weight, making it one of the smallest eggs relative to the maternal weight in any bird species.
-15.7% of the weight of an emperor penguin egg is shell; like those of other penguin species, the shell is relatively thick, which helps minimize risk of breakage.
+15.7% of the weight of an emperor penguin egg is shell; like those of other penguin species, the shell is relatively thick, which helps minimise risk of breakage.